rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

    * Relationships connect the Technopedia database nodes, for example, the software product node has the relationship: `[HAS_A]->` to the manufacturer node.
    * Relationships allow you to traverse the Technopedia Nodes and by using the Technopedia query language, and to get data from the specified nodes in one query.
    * Like nodes, relationships can also have attributes.
 Typically, relationship have quantitative attributes, such as time intervals.
    * To get information about a relationship that has attributes, we can assign it an alias for later reference.
-The  alias is placed in front of the colon:
+The  alias is placed in front of the colon that precedes the relationship:<br>
     `-[anyAlias:Relationship_name]->(node)`